react-native-webrtc/handbook/docs/guides/extra-steps/android.md

 ```

 Once screen capturing has finished you should then stop the foreground service.
-Usually you'd run a notification cancellation function but as the service is involved, instead run the following.
+Usually you'd run a notification cancellation function but as there is a service involved.
+Instead you should run the following to get the job done.

 ```javascript
 try {